 So, functional programming offers referential transparency, and referential transparency enables powerful modularization techniques like higher-order functions and lazy evaluation.
 We intuitively know that more modular programs are somehow better, but why exactly?
 The key to answering this question is to understand simplicity.

-Hickey argues that functional programming in a modular style allows you to build simple software that is also easy.
+Hickey argues that functional programming in the modular style allowed by referential transparency gives you the ability to build simple software that is also easy.
 Modular programming enables you to partition the elements of your design horizontally (partitioning), and vertically (stratification).

 Partitioning and stratification don’t imply simplicity, but are enabled by it.
 If you make simple components, you can horizontally separate them and you can vertically stratify them.

-Referential transparency (and therefore immutability) makes things simple too.
+Referential transparency (and therefore immutability) is the key to making things simple.

 Having state in your program is never simple.
 State is easy, but introduces complexity because it intertwines value and time.
 State intertwines everything it touches directly or indirectly, and it is not mitigated by modules and encapsulation.

 What matters in software is: does the software do what is supposed to do?
 Is it of high quality?
 Can we rely on it?
 Can problems be fixed along the way?
 Can requirements change over time?
-The answers to these questions are what matters in writing software, not the look and feel of the experience writing the code, or the cultural implications of it.
-It just turns out that the property of referential transparency that allows you to modularize your program in new ways can help us answer these questions by making things as simple as possible.
-And this is why we do functional programming.
+Referential transparency that allows you to modularize your program in new ways, and helps answer these questions by making things as simple as possible.
+And this is why functional programming matters.